Food Network Star Kerry Vincent Dead at 75

 Celebrity Deaths: 2020's Fallen Stars

 The baker, who is known for pioneering several unique techniques in sugar craft, was born in Wyalkatchem in Western Australia.
-She relocated to Tulsa, Okla., and Oct.
-6 has been named Kerry Vincent Day in Tulsa in honor of her contributions to the city.
+She relocated to Tulsa, Oklahoma, and October 6 has been named Kerry Vincent Day in Tulsa in honor of her contributions to the city.

 Vincent was named a member of the International Cake Exploration Societé Hall of Fame in 2004, and was later inducted into the Dessert Professional Hall of Fame in 2010.
 Her cookbook "Romantic Wedding Cakes" was published in 2002.